-Plats and Parcels: Downtown Musical Chairs Game Keeps Going
+Plats and Parcels: The Downtown Musical Chairs Game

 In 2020, the firm reported it had 30 people working in its current office, which, similar to its new space, is also divided from a larger historic building (the Lawrence Block).
 Roger Kriete is listed as the owner in city assessment records, acquiring it when the firm moved in 2013.
 The city lists the four-story property as having 13,440 square feet of finished space and a property value of $694,500.

-A single user is the ideal configuration for the Wisconsin Avenue building according to Johnson Financial.
-CEO Jim Popp told Urban Milwaukee, in early October, that the building was difficult to lease to multiple tenants because of a central, open staircase.
+A single user is the ideal configuration for the Wisconsin Avenue building, as Johnson Financial CEO Jim Popp told Urban Milwaukee in early October, noting that the building was difficult to lease to multiple tenants because of a central, open staircase.
 The building is wrapped by the Milwaukee Marriott Downtown hotel, prohibiting any lateral connections.

 What comes next for Kriete’s current space?
 The firm hasn’t revealed.
 The game of musical chairs continues.